Allied health activity recording

 The report provides a template which could be utilised within the Transforming Health Agenda to evaluate and identify opportunities to improve service delivery.
 Access a copy of the report at the link below.

 Enterprise Patient Administration Scheme (EPAS) and allied health

 SA Health’s new Enterprise Patient Administration System (EPAS) is providing the foundation for delivering South Australia’s state-wide electronic health record (EHR).
 EPAS will connect our public hospitals and health care sites and place them at the forefront of advancements in eHealth.
-There is an Allied Health quick tips for EPAS users guide available.

 Activity based funding (ABF)